Ajdev11/Cloudedge-AssetModules/README.md

  `mysql(DB)`

-your web server to point to the cloned repository's directory.
+our web server to point to the cloned repository's directory.
 - Create a new MySQL database for the chat application.
 - Rename the db file to your prefer named db and update the database connection details accordingly.
 - Start your web server, and you're ready to go 🚀